asymptotik/Value-Tween-Library-for-Objective-C/README.md

-Value Tween Library for Objective-C
+Value Tween Library for Objective-C adopted from Nobuhiro Takahashi

+Performance improvements
+Updated to be object methods rather than class methods.

 =======

 1. link "QuartzCore.framework".